Environmental sustainability is a major focus for our research across the School, especially related to the textile and fashion industries.

 Professor Stephen Russell leads Future Fashion Factory a multi-million-pound project which forms part of the AHRC Creative Clusters Programme.
 The project seeks to develop new digital and advanced textile technologies in a drive for circularity in the production of high-end design products.

-Fashion and sustainability expert Mark Sumner has recently advised the government on the environmental and ethical implications of ‘fast fashion’.
+Fashion and sustainability expert Mark Sumner has advised the government on the environmental and ethical implications of ‘fast fashion’.
 He has also taken a co-investigator role on a recent project, funded by the British Academy which is investigating modern slavery in the fashion industry.

 Academic research in the Environment theme